CVE-2025-5063

 Mitigation and workarounds

-Google has addressed this vulnerability in Chrome version 137.0.7151.55 for Windows, Mac, and Linux platforms.
-Users are strongly advised to update to this version or later to mitigate the risk.
-The fix is being rolled out over the coming days/weeks (Chrome Release).
+Google has released version 137.0.7151.55 of Chrome for Windows, Mac, and Linux to address this vulnerability.
+Users are strongly advised to update their Chrome browsers to this version or later.
+The update is being rolled out over several days/weeks to ensure stability (Chrome Release).

 Additional resources